opensoars/f_/readme.md

 Asynchronous Node.js made easier.

 ### Problem to be solved
-Write asynchronous Node.js programs without ending up with hard to maintain 'cristmas tree' code.
+Write asynchronous Node.js programs without ending up with hard to maintain, read and write 'cristmas tree' code.
 So we won't end up in (callback) hell!

 ### Introduction
 Every (good) Node program is mainly written asynchronously.
 Ofcourse smaller tasks in larger asynchronous tasks will be synchronous.
 Some examples are: